Spectrum FAQ

 Lost/Forgotten Membership Number

-If you have forgotten your Spectrum membership number or lost your welcome email, this is easily remedied.
-Simply head to our Membership Update page and select the remind me of my Spectrum Membership number.
-This will drop through to the team and they will be in touch to confirm once they have checked your details.
+Simply head to our Membership Update page and select the first section for lost membership numbers.
+This will drop through to the team, and they will be in touch to confirm once they have checked your details.

-Your Spectrum membership number starts with the letters SC and is followed by up to 5 numbers.
+Your Spectrum membership number starts with the letters SC and is followed by up to 6 numbers.

 Updating your contact/family information with us